cea-sec/Sibyl/doc/CONFIG.md

 If the first engine is not available, then the second is used, and so on.

 To known the jitter engine elected, use `sibyl config -V miasm_engine`.

+### Section 'pin'

+This section contains options relative to PIN use.

+The `root` parameter is the root path of the Intel Pin installation (the one containing the `pin` binary).
+If the environment variable `PIN_ROOT` is set, it will be used instead.
+If `pin` is already in the user's path, this parameter can be ignored.

+The `tracer` parameter is the path of the compiled version of the tracer `ext/pin_tracer/pin_tracer.cpp`, which will probably looks like `/path/to/sibyl/ext/pin_tracer/pin_tracer.so`.

 ### Configuration overview